E1EricLew1/Composition-Demonstration---Bedroom/README.md

-A demonstration of my composition knowledge
+A demonstration of my composition knowledge in Java